G00405014/digital-rain-cpp/index.md

 2. **Character Variety**: Randomize the characters used for a more authentic Matrix look
 3. **Color Variations**: Add more color transitions or intensity changes
 4. **User Interaction**: Allow keyboard input to change modes in real-time
+5. **Multi-threading**: Utilize multiple cores for even smoother animation on large terminals
+6. **Config File**: Add a configuration file to allow customization without recompilation
+7. **Terminal Size Detection**: Automatically detect and adapt to the terminal size

 ## Running the Project